Skip to content

 Be careful with strong acids:

-- If you use exfoliating acids, apply them in a different routine (e.g. alternate nights) or best leave exfoliation to cleansers.
+• If you use exfoliating acids, apply them in a different routine (e.g. alternate nights), or leave exfoliation to your cleanser.

 A simple peptide-friendly ritual might look like: